 Do We Travel?

 Welcome to our Where page.
-Here we will show you where our family Sixbackpacks has backpacked and travelled to in the world.
+It shows where our family has travelled to in the world.

-We started off short.
+We started off with shorter trips.
 Our then much younger family members spent 4-5 weeks backpacking in and around many South East Asian countries such as Vietnam, Myanmar (Burma) and Cambodia.
 We loved the shorter trips so much that we jumped into the big league and took on backpacking around the world for 365-days in 2017.

 The shorter trips taught us everything we needed to know to make the longer 2017 travel journey a success.
 In a nutshell, the shorter travel trips we completed between 2012 and 2016 is viewed as our family backpacking apprenticeship years while the 365-day was the professional 2017 gap year!

 And like all good resumes, below is an overview of our backpacking journeys to date from most recent.
 We’ve also included a map and some photos of our backpacking tribe.

 Sixbackpacks’ 365-day Family Travel Adventure